 21/096 CHRISTMAS LIGHTS AND FESTIVAL: The update on the Christmas Festival events (copy previously circulated) was considered.

-Cllrs Wilson and Lannin thanked the Town Hall staff for putting in
+Cllrs Wilson and Lannin thanked the Town Hall staff for putting in long hours to make the event a success.

 The Mayor commented that it had been a very successful event and added her thanks to staff and their families.